The Stars of the North

 But it seems if just one person knows you’re an assassin with the skills of a thief and were considered a master of both skills in the Reach of Sizael, that laying low on the other side of the world wasn’t possible.
 In fact, it turns out that your slimy uncle-in-law that smuggled you into his very own city had plans for you in the first place.
 One: to blackmail you.
 Two: to force you to find out what’s killing off the other people he smuggled or kidnapped to be inhabitants of his city where everyone becomes his prisoner.
 I should have done my research into Moonshade City before going.
 The wife always said her father was trouble.
 Even the religion in the city was corrupt as the stars picked me to save them just as her father said they would!

 Rodaki spitting aardvarks.
 Time to sharpen my blades and quicken my steps.
 It’s time to find a monster.

-Series or Standalone: Standalone.
+Series or Standalone: Rapid-release series or serial.

 Character World: Seno

 Expected Formats: Kindle exclusive, paperback, hardback and audiobook.

 “Shush, little one,” I whispered, holding my three year old daughter to my chest with one arm, whilst I used my other to make sure we didn’t bash into a side of the crate we were in.
 “They’ll let us out in a minute.”
 I listened closely to everything on the other sides of our hiding spot, watching the few streams of light that crept in between the planks of wood.
 I wasn’t bothering to school my breath – the hiding part was almost over and anyone opening the crate would need either a key, lockpick or a crowbar to get at us, and I knew that we were on our way to our reluctant savior.